William Lyon Mackenzie King

-William Lyon Mackenzie King (December 17, 1874 – July 22, 1950) was the prime minister of Canada for three non-consecutive terms from 1921 to 1926, 1926 to 1930, and 1935 to 1948.
+William Lyon Mackenzie King (December 17, 1874 – July 22, 1950) was the tenth prime minister of Canada for three non-consecutive terms from 1921 to 1926, 1926 to 1930, and 1935 to 1948.
 A Liberal, he was the dominant politician in Canada from the early 1920s to the late 1940s.
 (Note: King and the Liberals were briefly out of power from 1930 to 1935.)
 With a total of 21 years and 154 days in office, he remains the longest-serving prime minister in Canadian history.

 King studied law and political economy in the 1890s and later obtained a PhD, the first Canadian prime minister to have done so.
 In 1900, he became deputy minister of the Canadian government's new Department of Labour.
 He entered the House of Commons in 1908 before becoming the first federal minister of labour in 1909 under Prime Minister Wilfrid Laurier.
 After losing his seat in the 1911 federal election, King worked for the Rockefeller Foundation before briefly working as an industrial consultant.
-Following the death of Laurier in 1919, King won to the leadership of the Liberal Party.
+Following the death of Laurier in 1919, King won the leadership of the Liberal Party.
 Taking the helm of a party torn apart by the Conscription Crisis of 1917, he unified both the pro-conscription and anti-conscription factions of the party, leading it to victory in the 1921 federal election.

 King established a post-war agenda which lowered wartime taxes and tariffs.
 He sought to strengthen Canadian autonomy by refusing to support Britain in the Chanak Crisis without Parliament's consent and negotiating the Halibut Treaty with the United States without British interference.
 His government also passed the Chinese Immigration Act, 1923, which banned most forms of Chinese immigration to Canada.
 In the 1925 federal election, the Conservatives won a plurality of seats, but the Liberals negotiated support from the Progressive Party and stayed in office as a minority government.
-In 1926, facing a Commons vote that could force his government to resign, King asked Governor General Lord Byng to dissolve parliament and call an election.
-Byng refused and instead invited the Conservatives to form government, who briefly held office but lost a motion of no confidence.
+In 1926, facing a Commons vote that could force his government to resign, King asked Governor General Lord Byng to dissolve Parliament and call an election.
+Byng refused and invited the Conservatives to form government, who briefly held office but lost a motion of no confidence.
 This sequence of events triggered a major constitutional crisis, the King–Byng affair.
 King and the Liberals won the resulting election.
-Afterwards, King pursued a more independent foreign policy including by expanding the Department of External Affairs and Canada's diplomatic missions.
+Afterwards, King pursued a more independent foreign policy, including by expanding the Department of External Affairs.
 His government also introduced old-age pensions based on need.
-King's slow reaction to the Great Depression led to a defeat at the polls in 1930.
+King's slow reaction to the Great Depression led to a defeat at the polls in the 1930 federal election.